-2020: The City initiates negotiations with DTE about purchasing streetlights.

-2021: City begins purchasing streetlights and replacing with LEDs.
+The City initiates negotiations with DTE Energy about purchasing streetlights.
+City begins purchasing streetlights and replacing with LEDs.
 Traffic signals are replaced on a rolling basis.

-2029: Replacement of streetlights and traffic signals complete
+Replacement of streetlights and traffic signals complete.

-Assumptions of LED Powered Street Lighting and Traffic Signals
+ACTION 3: Power Street Lighting and Traffic Signals with LED